“Put on the whole armour of God, that ye may be able to stand against the wiles of the devil..”

 Materials scientists studying the conch shell refer to this as a high-performance composite structure.
 They hope to apply the principles learned from the conch shell to make stronger building materials, bridges and even space vehicles.

 If such sophisticated design could arise without a Designer, modern companies would surely be wasting their time hiring highly trained designers to improve their products.
-By: P. Bartz.
+Author: Paul A. Bartz

 Prayer: Protect me, dear Lord, within the armor of Your perfect Truth.
 Amen.